Processing Entangled Links Into Secure Cryptographic Keys: System Model and Problem Formulation

 \subsection{Preprocessing via Entanglement Distillation}

 Entanglement distillation protocols are a class of protocols that only rely on \ac{LOCC} to transform a set of $M$ quantum states, of a lower quality, into a smaller set of $N < M$ states with a higher quality \cite{Duer2007}.
-Usually the fidelity $F$ from (\ref{eq:F}) is used to describe quality, but not exclusively \cite{Kokorsch2025}.
-Within the literature, one can find several entanglement distillation protocols, e.g. \cite{Bennett1996}, \cite{Deutsch1996}.
-Furthermore, these protocols can be executed in different configurations, like, e.g., recurrence schemes, pumping schemes, or combinations of both usually called nested pumping schemes \cite{Duer2007}.
-Within the following work, we confine our investigations on recurrence schemes, i.e. iterative protocols that can be applied for a total of $k \in \mathbb N_0$ iterations.
-Within each of the $d \in \{1,2,\dots k\}$ iterations, two identical input states $\varrho_{AB}^{d-1}$ are consumed to produce an output state $\varrho_{AB}^{d}$ with a success probability $p_\mathrm{ent}\left(\varrho_{AB}^{d-1}\right) \in [0,1]$.
+Usually the fidelity $F$ of (\ref{eq:F}) is used to describe the quality, but not exclusively \cite{Kokorsch2025}.
+Within the literature, one can find several entanglement distillation protocols, e.g., \cite{Bennett1996}, \cite{Deutsch1996}.
+Furthermore, these protocols can be executed in different configurations \cite{Duer2007}, e.g., recurrence schemes, pumping schemes, or combinations of both usually called nested pumping schemes.
+Within the following work, we confine our investigations on recurrence schemes.
+This is a class of iterative protocols, that can be applied for a total of $k \in \mathbb N_0$ iterations, where each of the $d \in \{1,2,\dots k\}$ iterations consumes two identical input states $\varrho_{AB}^{d-1}$, to produce an output state $\varrho_{AB}^{d}$ with a success probability $p_\mathrm{ent}\left(\varrho_{AB}^{d-1}\right) \in [0,1]$.
 Based on this, the resulting average entanglement distillation rate is given by \cite{Kokorsch2024}